 I think the best place to start is with an update on where I am now and a little bit of how I got to this new job.
 I can then go into looking further back into my career if that is of interest.

 Update: I am currently working at a statistical and data management center focused on clinical trials for global health indications.
 It truly is an amazing organization to work with.
 I talk about it more later if people want to know how it’s structured, what exactly we do, etc. But for now the key points are:

 - I went from never having a direct report in my entire career to managing a team of 50 people (eek!)

-- I switched fields yet again to clinical trials and HIV and more importantly, statistics.
+- I switched fields yet again to clinical trials and more importantly, statistics.
 Which means that yet again, I am not an expert in anything I have to do for my job.
 This explains the header image of this post.

 - I am even further removed from the ground work that to defined my image of what global health work involves and this is something that I am still struggling with.